Introduction

 5. Which color options were most popular in 2022?

-Graphite Gray, Atlantic Blue, and POCO Yellow were fan favorites globally.
+Gris graphite, Atlantic Blue, and POCO Yellow were fan favorites globally.